Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Tweaked all references of `$back-color` to now use `#fafafa` instead of the previous `#f5f5f5`.
 This will make contrast better and allow for better visibility of certain pieces of text.
 - Full documentation for `button`s and `button-group`s.
 - Added documentation for `file` upload in the `input_control` module.
 Docs complete.
+- Removed `demo.html` as it had outlived its purpose.
+- `playground.html` cleanup.
+Moved all the rest of the data from the old `demo` page into it.